Diversity Taxon Names

 As final step for the authors of the basionym we need the optional

 closing bracket.
-Click on the button and select the
+Click on the

 column as shown above.
 For the new colum enter another